MarcoIeni/cargo-assist/README.md

 ### 1️⃣ Trigger workflow manually

-To run `on: pull_request` workflows you can manually close and reopen the release pull request.
+To run `on: pull_request` workflows you can manually close and reopen the pull request.

 ### 2️⃣ Use a Personal Access Token